centreon/centreon-engine/README.md

 You'll need to download the project and launch the *cmake.sh* script to prepare the compilation environment.

-Here are the command lines to launch:
+Here are the command lines to execute:

 ```shell
 git clone https://github.com/centreon/centreon-engine